emredz/webresources.dev/README.md

 # Web Resources For Development

-**webresources.dev** is a <ins>comprehensive guide</ins> to the most useful websites on the internet.
+[webresources.dev](https://webresources.dev) is a **comprehensive guide** to the most useful websites on the internet.
 Here, you'll find an extensive collection that caters specifically to developers' needs.

 The goal is to provide you with all the information you need to stay up to date with the latest trends on the internet.